November 30th, 2003, 07:14 PM

 I agree on Cleary's version (but I like his Buddhist I Ching).
 I don't really know of anyone else who applies philosophical Daoism to the Yi very well.
 But there's lots of fussing by religious Daoists on the Image and Number side of things.

 Totally agree with you about the earlier origins of Buddhism and the Tao.
-In the heritage of Sentendaido - my spiritual path (which is the same as Dao or Tao) I have learned that the Buddha received the oral tradition (the ancient Kyudo Ceremony I have undergone) from Amida Buddha.
-Of course, since he learned Sentendaido (which means before creation), he expressed it as Buddhism.
-But then Lao Tzu too followed Sentendaido and was a master.
+In the heritage of my spiritual path (which is the same as Dao or Tao) I have learned that the Buddha received the oral tradition (an ancient Ceremony I have undergone) from Amida Buddha.
+He expressed what he learned as Buddhism.
+But then Lao Tzu too followed this path and was a master.
 This oral tradition really did exist - it is why the Buddha puzzled everyone by once not giving a lecture and instead playing with a flower held before his third eye.
 It was heart to heart communication.
 Only Maha Kasyapa understood and the Buddha passed the initiation on to him.

-I am told that the Confucian classics also mention the Kyudo Ceremony.
+I am told that the Confucian classics also mention this Ceremony.

 Best for your Quest